T-Avila/avila_etal_2025/README.md

 # Avila et al manuscript repository

-This repository contains codes, data, output, and figures associated with the Avila et al manuscript, submitted for publication to Geological Society of London Special Edition
+This repository contains codes, data, output, and figures associated with the Avila et al 2025 manuscript, accepted for publication with the Geological Society of London Special Edition

-The associated manuscript has been submitted to GSL for initial review.

 *Repository structure:*